MattE4/Abaqus_UVARM_equivalent_strain_subroutine_Solidworks/README.md

-# Abaqus_UVARM_equivalent_strain_subroutine_Solidworks
+# Abaqus UVARM equivalent strain subroutine Solidworks
-UVARM subroutine for Abaqus to get equivalent strain output based on Solidworks formula
+### UVARM user subroutine for Abaqus to get equivalent strain output based on Solidworks formula

+* Fortran user subroutine for Abaqus/Standard
+* UVARM subroutine to get custom output written to .odb
+* Equivalent strain based on the formula in the Solidworks documentation
+* See included pdf and example model